An open-source heuristic to reboot 2D nesting research: Implementation

 \section{Implementation}

-The implementation of our 2D nesting algorithm is written in Rust and called \texttt{sparrow}.
+Our implementation of the proposed 2D nesting algorithm is written in Rust and called \texttt{sparrow}.
 It is publicly available at: \url{https://github.com/JeroenGar/sparrow}.
-The codebase closely follows the structure of this paper, making it straightforward to understand how \texttt{sparrow} relates to the algorithms introduced in this paper.
+The codebase closely follows the structure of this paper, with all introduced algorithms being referenced directly in the source code.
+This makes it straightforward to understand how exactly \texttt{sparrow} maps to the algorithms presented here.
 Throughout this project, we have strived for maximum computational performance, robustness and leanness of both the algorithm and its implementation.

 The result of these priorities is an implementation that is relatively insensitive to the complexity and the number of shapes involved, making \texttt{sparrow} suitable as either a practical tool to tackle real-world problems or a basis for future research.
 The contribution of each individual algorithmic component to the overall performance of \texttt{sparrow} was carefully evaluated and those without any significant contribution were eliminated.
 As a result, the components presented in this paper represent an irreducible set required to achieve the performance demonstrated in Section \ref{section:experiments}.